o3de/o3de.org/content/docs/userguide/find-by-name-procedural-material-node.md

 ---
-description: ' Use the Find by Name node in the &ALYlong; &script-canvas; editor to return the substance material file. '
+description: ' Use the Find by Name node in the Amazon Lumberyard Script Canvas editor to return the substance material file. '
 title: Find by Name
 ---